Ajay-Aryan/Stock_Price_Prediction/README.md

 ## Evaluation

 After training, the model is evaluated on the validation set using Mean Squared Error (MSE).
 Additionally, predictions are made on the validation set, allowing qualitative assessment of the model's performance.
+It was found that compared to sliding window linear regression and LSTM models, the simple naive prediction performed the best in our analysis.

 ## Future Work